Gurdhhu/bioinf_scripts/README.md

-# Public scripts
+# Bioinformatic scripts
-Here I will upload some python3 scripts that I wrote initially for myself but then they appeared to be useful for other people working with nucleotide sequences.
+Here I will upload some python3 scripts for dealing with nucleotide sequences that I wrote initially for myself but then they appeared to be useful for other people.
 ## 1. annotate_blast_hits
 ### Motivation